CVE-2026-20932: CWE-200: Exposure of Sensitive Information to an Unauthorized Actor in Microsoft Windows 10 Version 1607

 Technical Analysis

-CVE-2026-20932 is an information disclosure vulnerability classified under CWE-200 affecting Microsoft Windows 10 Version 1809 (build 17763.0).
-The vulnerability resides in Windows File Explorer, where an authorized local attacker with low privileges can access sensitive information without requiring user interaction.
+CVE-2026-20932 is an information disclosure vulnerability classified under CWE-200 affecting Microsoft Windows 10 Version 1607 (build 10.0.14393.0).
+The vulnerability resides in Windows File Explorer, where an authorized attacker with local access and low privileges can disclose sensitive information without requiring user interaction.
+The flaw does not allow modification or disruption of system operations but compromises confidentiality by exposing data that should remain protected.
 The attack vector is local (AV:L), with low attack complexity (AC:L), and requires privileges (PR:L) but no user interaction (UI:N).
-The vulnerability does not affect integrity or availability but has a high impact on confidentiality (C:H).
-The scope is unchanged (S:U), meaning the vulnerability affects resources within the same security scope.
-The CVSS v3.1 base score is 5.5, indicating medium severity.
-No known exploits have been reported in the wild, and no official patches have been linked yet, although the vulnerability has been publicly disclosed.
-The flaw could allow attackers to gather sensitive data that may facilitate further attacks or violate privacy policies.
-Since Windows 10 Version 1809 is an older release, many organizations may have migrated to newer versions; however, legacy systems remain at risk.
-The vulnerability highlights the importance of controlling local access and monitoring for unauthorized data access attempts within enterprise environments.
+The scope is unchanged (S:U), meaning the impact is limited to the vulnerable component.
+The CVSS v3.1 base score is 5.5, indicating medium severity, primarily due to high confidentiality impact (C:H) but no impact on integrity (I:N) or availability (A:N).
+No patches or exploit code are currently publicly available, and no known exploitation in the wild has been reported.
+The vulnerability was reserved in December 2025 and published in January 2026.
+Given the affected product is an older Windows 10 version, many organizations may still be exposed, especially those with legacy systems or delayed patching cycles.
+The vulnerability highlights the importance of maintaining updated systems and monitoring local privilege access to prevent unauthorized data exposure.

 Potential Impact